-The FCC's recent action restores a framework that supports more investment and innovation, which will be necessary to meet the growing needs of consumers and small businesses, while putting in place a strong consumer protection framework.
+The FCC's recent action restores a framework that long supported and will now continue to support more investment and innovation, which will be necessary to meet the growing needs of consumers and small businesses, while putting in place a strong consumer protection framework.
 The FCC requires providers to be transparent with their customers about the services they provide and how they run their networks.
 If they are not, the FCC has pledged to take action.
 Further, the FCC's recent decision puts the Federal Trade Commission firmly back in the driver's seat when it comes to consumers and their expectations about their broadband service.

 The two agencies have signed an agreement to work together in this area creating a unified federal framework.
 The FTC is the nation's leading consumer protection agency - committed to preventing unfair and deceptive acts and practices -- and shares authority with the Department of Justice over preventing anti-competitive actions that threaten harm to consumers or competition.
-The FTC's vast experience with enforcing consumer protections, coupled with strong coordination with the FCC puts two agencies on the consumer protection beat.
+Practices by internet service providers, websites, search engines or others that threaten to harm or deceive consumers, or that may be unfair to consumers are subject to FTC review and action.
+The FTC's vast experience with enforcing consumer and competition protections, coupled with strong coordination with the FCC puts two federal agencies on the consumer protection beat.
+And, the FCC has recognized that enforcement of general consumer protection laws by state Attorneys General adds another layer of protection.